pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 ---

-**_To put it briefly, the self-evident is something so inherent in the fact of existence that as long as you exist, you cannot but affirm it; denying it is the denial of existence as such._**
+**_To put it briefly, the self-evident is something so inherent in your very awareness of existence that as long as you exist, you cannot but affirm it; denying it is the denial of awareness and existence as such._**

 **NOTE**: Existence can never be truly denied, since even to deny, you must stay in existence, and beyond existence, no capacity for denial exists.